 It doesn’t work.
 I’m trying to be where I was six months ago, and that is no longer my reality.
 It’s time for me to be where we are: in the stage where Abby is three, doesn’t nap in the afternoons, and still needs a lot of my attention.
 Holding onto a routine from a previous stage is like trying to cram her little feet in the baby shoes that don’t fit any more.
 It’s making us both frustrated and miserable.

-I don’t think I can write this post without a little nudge for “being in the moment.”
+I don’t think I can write this without a little blurb for “being in the moment.”
 There’s been a lot of talk about mindfulness in recent years, and I don’t have a fantastic grasp on it, but I’m working very hard at being present with my people.
 Turning off my podcasts in the car to have conversations with Abby.
 Leaving my phone in my purse while riding in the passenger seat next to Dave.
 Reigning in my mind when it wants to drift away during conversations.
 Setting aside my worries and mental to-do list while I’m in the presence of Jesus.

 I can mentally-multitask myself into a frazzled frenzy with very little effort.
 Being present is hard.
 But I know it’s important, and I am committed to continue growing in this area.